|matchIT Hub Index||Next Article|

 The matchIT Hub User Guide provides information for developers and integrators using matchIT Hub, whether it's a new application being implemented or whether it's an existing application that's being modified to make use of matchIT Hub.

-matchIT Hub is an 'engine' accessible via a single API with a small number of methods.
+matchIT Hub is a data processing 'engine' that provides intelligent parsing and fuzzy matching of contact data, both business and personal.
+It holds the data fully in-memory during processing and so does not rely on expensive third party database systems or file stores.
+Due to its in-memory architecture, matchIT Hub is many times faster than any other specialist contact data matching solution. matchIT Hub is accessible via a single API with a small number of methods.
 This is provided with interfaces for these programming languages: C, C++, Java, and .NET (including C# and Visual Basic .NET).
 Whilst there are some minor subtle differences between these, the interfaces are nonetheless fundamentally identical.
 There is a separate reference guide for each interface.
 (An application written in other languages - such as Python or PHP - can still use matchIT Hub via the C-compatible interface; whilst beyond the scope of this documentation, SWIG (http://www.swig.org) can be used to generate an interface for many other programming languages.)

 A matchIT Hub engine is configured via settings in an XML-formatted string.
 The string can be read from an XML file, it can be embedded within an application, or it can be dynamically created at runtime.
 Please refer to the separate Configuration Guide for details on all available configuration settings, and how to create and customize them.